psychemedia/island-storynotes/carus-wilson/80-parkhurst-prison-act.md

 "Second.
 Those to whom probation passes will be granted, which will entitle them to work for hire: under certain restraints gradually diminishing, and for wages progressively increasing in proportion as their character for good conduct is established, and as they recede from crime, and advance in habits of industry and virtue.

 "Third.
-Those who obtain tickets of leave, which, except the restraint of living within the penal colony, the constant survey of tbe controller of convicts, and the pain of forfeiture in case of misconduct, may be considered equivalent to a pardon, and to the restoration to liberty.
+Those who obtain tickets of leave, which, except the restraint of living within the penal colony, the constant survey of the controller of convicts, and the pain of forfeiture in case of misconduct, may be considered equivalent to a pardon, and to the restoration to liberty.

 "This is the division with respect to adults.